Batman: Arkham Shadow

-Batman: Arkham Shadow is an action-adventure video game developed by Camouflaj and published by Oculus Studios.
+Batman: Arkham Shadow is a 2024 action-adventure game developed by Camouflaj and published by Oculus Studios.
 It is the second virtual reality game in the Batman: Arkham series (following Batman: Arkham VR) and a narrative sequel to Batman: Arkham Origins and Batman: Arkham Origins Blackgate (2013).
-Arkham Shadow was released for the Meta Quest 3 and Meta Quest 3S on October 21, 2024, to largely positive reviews.
+Set six months after the events of Arkham Origins, the game follows a younger and less experienced Batman, who attempts to stop a mysterious villain called the Rat King from destroying Gotham City on the Fourth of July.
+It also depicts Batman's transition from a violent and vengeful vigilante into a symbol of hope, and explores the evolution of Bruce Wayne's relationship with his childhood friend, Harvey Dent, as well as the events that led to Dent's transformation into the duality-obsessed criminal, Two-Face.

-Set six months after the events of Arkham Origins, the game's story follows a younger and less experienced Batman, who attempts to stop a mysterious villain called the Rat King from destroying Gotham City on the Fourth of July, and depicts his transition from a violent and vengeful vigilante into a symbol of hope.
-The story also partly focuses on the history of Bruce Wayne's relationship with his childhood friend, Harvey Dent, as well as the events that led to Dent's transformation into the duality-obsessed criminal, Two-Face.
+Arkham Shadow was released for the Meta Quest 3 and Meta Quest 3S on October 22, 2024, to critical acclaim.

 Gameplay

 Batman: Arkham Shadow is an action-adventure video game played from a first-person perspective.
 In the game, the player assumes control of Batman, who must stop a new villain called the Rat King from unleashing chaos in Gotham City.
-The rhythmic, free-flow combat from the previous Arkham games returns in Shadow, allowing Batman to attack, stun and counter.
+The rhythmic, free-flow combat from the previous Arkham games returns in Shadow, allowing Batman to attack, stun, and counter.
 Combining these three main abilities can keep Batman attacking while moving between enemies and avoiding being attacked himself.
 The stealth predator sections are also back.
-Batman can activate Detective Vision to identify the locations and the patrol patterns of all enemies in an area, and stealth tactics such as silent takedowns, inverted takedowns and hiding in grates can be used against armed enemies.
-He also has a large arsenal of tools, such as smoke bombs and batarangs to aid combat.
+Batman can activate Detective Vision to identify the locations and the patrol patterns of all enemies in an area, and stealth tactics such as silent takedowns, inverted takedowns, and hiding in grates can be used against armed enemies.
+Batman also has a large arsenal of tools, such as smoke bombs and batarangs, which can aid him in combat and stealth.

 The game's structure is similar to Batman: Arkham Asylum (2009), in which Batman explores a series of large but confined spaces.
 Batman can glide from heights using his cape, and use his grapple gun to climb onto higher ledges.
 As players progress, they gain new gadgets and tools, enabling them to reach previously inaccessible areas.